Watch out CVS and Walgreens: Amazon Pharmacy is here

 - From the doctor’s office to Amazon Pharmacy: Just as a doctor can send your prescription to CVS or Walgreens right now, a doctor will be able to send your prescription right to Amazon Pharmacy.
 Customers can also transfer their own prescriptions from their current pharmacy to Amazon Pharmacy.

-- Birth control, yes; opioids, no: customers will be able to get birth control through Amazon Pharmacy and other essentials like insulin.
+- Birth control, yes; opioids, no: Customers will be able to get birth control through Amazon Pharmacy and other essentials like insulin.
 However, Amazon Pharmacy will not fill prescriptions for Schedule II-controlled medications, which includes many opioids.

 - Yes, there are benefits for Prime members: If you are an Amazon Prime member, you’ll get free two-day shipping on all your prescriptions.
 Amazon will also offer Prime members a “prescription savings benefit,” which will get them up to a 40% discount on brand-name prescriptions and up to an 80% discount on generics.